AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 9. Quirks for which we need a human intervention sometimes!
 ::

-  # The machine sometimes act weired .
+  # The machine sometimes acts weird.
-  # Here are some weired behaviour we notice that need manual intervention
+  # Here are some weird behavior we notice that need manual intervention
   # We are still investigating reason for these and hopefully it will be fixed soon

-  # Unison doesnt start automatically on master after cluster setup
+  # Unison doesn't start automatically on master after cluster setup
   systemctl stop ndeploy_unison
   systemctl start ndeploy_unison